FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3c.md

 ```bash
 mongodb+srv://fullstack:<PASSWORD>@cluster0-ostce.mongodb.net/test?retryWrites=true
 ```
+N.B.
+If later in this section you experience repeated troubles connecting and making requests to MongoDB, it may be necessary to use an older connection string.
+To configure your connection string in MongoDb Atlas, go to 'Connect', then 'Connect your application.'
+Under 'Select your driver and application,' change the Node.js version to '2.2.12 or later'.
+Your connection string will look different from the examples in this course, but replacing the <password> and database name fields will work the same.

 We are now ready to use the database.

 We could use the database directly from our JavaScript code with the [official MongoDb Node.js driver](https://mongodb.github.io/node-mongodb-native/) library, but it is quite cumbersome to use.
 We will instead use the [Mongoose](http://mongoosejs.com/index.html) library that offers a higher level API.